-You'd have no capital gain if the deceased gives you real estate worth $350,000 on the estate's valuation date and if you turn around and sell that property for $350,000.
-But you'd have a capital gain of $250,000 if you inherited the deceased's tax basis if they bought that property for $100,000 decades ago and gave it to you as an outright gift during their lifetime.
-You would have capital gains in this case of $250,000.
+You'd have no capital gain if the decedent gave you real estate worth $350,000 as of the estate's valuation date and you immediately sold that property for $350,000.
+But you'd have a capital gain of $250,000 if you inherited the deceased's tax basis and they bought that property for $100,000 decades ago and gave it to you as an outright gift during their lifetime: the difference between the $100,000 basis and your sales price.

 Your cost basis would be the same as the donor's cost basis if you received the property as a gift during the donor's lifetime because there's no step-up in basis.
-If they purchased the home for $100,000, that's your cost basis, even if the property is now worth $350,000, if the deceased purchased the property for $100,000.
+Your cost basis would be $100,000, even if the property is now worth $350,000, if the deceased purchased the property for $100,000.

 Again, the lower your basis is, the greater your gain will be if and when you sell the home.

 Long-Term Capital Gains Tax Rates

 You'd pay a long-term capital gains tax on the difference between the cost basis and the sale amount if you owned the property for more than a year before selling and you earn more than $40,000 as a single taxpayer in tax year 2021.
-This threshold increases to $80,000 if you're married and filing jointly, and to $53,600 if you qualify as head of household.
+This threshold increases to $80,000 if you're married and filing jointly, and to $54,100 if you qualify as head of household.

 Taxpayers will pay 15% in long-term capital gains tax if they exceed these income thresholds.
 This could result in a capital gains tax bill of $37,500 if you sold that $100,000 property for its $350,000 current fair market value: $350,000 less your $100,000 basis ($250,000) times 15%.

-The long-term capital gains tax rate increases to 20% for single taxpayers with incomes of $441,450 or more as of 2020, for married taxpayers with incomes of $496,600 if they file joint returns or $469,050 for head of household filers.
+The long-term capital gains tax rate increases to 20% for single taxpayers with incomes of $441,450 or more as of 2021, for married taxpayers with incomes of $501,600 if they file joint returns or $473,750 for head of household filers.